microsoft/terminal/doc/cascadia/Keybindings-Arguments.md

-However, for the following actions that we'll be removing in favor of actions with arguments, we'll need to leave legacy deserialization in place to be able to find these old actions, and automatically build the correct `IKeyBindingArgs` for them:
+However, for the following actions that we'll be removing in favor of actions with arguments, we'll need to leave legacy deserialization in place to be able to find these old actions, and automatically build the correct `IActionArgs` for them:

 * `newTabProfile<n>`